shaimaa-hshalaby/Microservice-with-spring-cloud-guide/03_Synchronous_communication_between_microservices/README.md

       spring.jpa.hibernate.ddl-auto=update

       ```
-7. add InstructorRepository that extends JpaRepository
+7. add *InstructorRepository* that extends *JpaRepository* to generate the implementation automatically using Spring Data JPA module

       ```